 5. A sub-process was created to transform data into a format containing not only the values of individual fields on the document, but also information about the quality of the data expressed as a percentage, the so-called Confidence Score.
 The Confidence Score was presented both for individual fields and for the entire document.

 6. On the basis of the Confidence Score, the robot classified a given document for further processing.
 If the Confidence Score of the entire document was below 90%, it required manual validation and data completion by employees.
 If the Confidence Score was above 90%, the document could be processed in the ERP system.

 Additionally, for the purposes of OCR algorithm effectiveness testing, the robot extracted the data returned by OCR, which was then compared with the pattern data provided by the client.
 In order to automate the testing process, I created a tool that uses an algorithm which searched and compared test data with OCR data.

 After several months and 6-7 rounds of customization of the OCR algorithm by the tool provider, the data for many fields, especially key data fields, was close to 90%.
 The tool generated accurate percentages for each of the fields read.
 As a result, more documents were processed automatically and it was possible to automate the invoice validation process, which was previously performed manually.

 As you can see from the aforementioned example, OCR technology has a highly practical use in robotics.
 The key factors are the efficiency and precision of text recognition, which affects the final success of a given project.
-In more advanced and extensive OCR solutions, Machine Learning is used as well, thanks to which the effectiveness of text recognition improves over time, as the number of documents delivered increases.
-Technology gives us amazing possibilities and allows us to achieve effects that would be impossible for humans.
-RPA specialists and development teams are constantly working to improve these solutions so that clients could achieve increasingly better results thanks to intelligent solutions.
+In more advanced and extensive OCR tools, Machine Learning is used as well, thanks to which the effectiveness of text recognition improves over time, as the number of documents delivered increases.
+Technology gives us amazing possibilities and allows us to achieve effects that would be impossible for human.
+Robotic Process Automation specialists, RPA developers and development teams are constantly working to improve these solutions so that clients could achieve increasingly better results thanks to intelligent digital solutions.